Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Post-Processing-Panini-Projection.md

 # Panini Projection

-This effect helps you to render perspective views in Scenes with a very large field of view.
+This effect helps you to render perspective views in Scenes with a large field of view.
 Panini projection is a cylindrical projection, which means that it keeps vertical straight lines straight and vertical.
 Unlike other cylindrical projections, panini projection keeps radial lines through the center of the image straight too.

 For more information about panini projection, see PanoTools’ wiki documentation on [General Panini Projection](https://wiki.panotools.org/The_General_Panini_Projection).